 - Prostate cancer is a leading cause of cancer and cancer death in males; in some men, identifying it early may prevent/delay spread and death from prostate cancer.

 What is prostate cancer?

-Prostate cancer is cancer of prostate gland.
+Prostate cancer is cancer of the prostate gland.
 The prostate gland is a walnut-sized gland present only in men, found in the pelvis below the bladder.
 The prostate gland wraps around the urethra (the tube through which urine exits the body) and lies in front of the rectum.
 The prostate gland secretes part of the liquid portion of the semen, or seminal fluid, which carries sperm made by the testes.
 The fluid is essential to reproduction.

 Prostate cancer is one of the most common types of cancer that develops in men and is the third leading cause of cancer deaths in American men, behind lung cancer and colorectal cancer.
 In 2017, the American Cancer Society estimated that 161,360 men will be newly diagnosed with prostate cancer and 26,730 men will die from the disease -- though many of them had lived with the disease for years prior to their deaths.

 Prostate cancer is comprised nearly always of adenocarcinoma cells -- cells that arise from glandular tissue.
 Cancer cells are named according to the organ in which they originate no matter where in the body we find such cells.
 Thus, if prostate cancer cells spread in the body to the bones, it is not then called bone cancer.
 It is prostate cancer metastatic to the bones.
-Metastasis is the process of cancer spread through the blood or lymphatic system to other organs/areas throughout the body.
+Metastasis is the process of cancer spreading through the blood or lymphatic system to other organs/areas throughout the body.
 Prostate cancer more commonly metastasizes to lymph nodes in the pelvis and to the bones.